Help! I have a toddler refusing to eat

-But parenthood has a new surprise for you: your toddler turned into a picky eater!
+But parenthood has a new surprise for you: you have a picky eater.

-Even foods that s/he always enjoyed are now a big no-no. The “safe” food you know were accepted and loved are now thrown on the floor…
+Even foods that they always enjoyed are now a big no-no. The “safe” food you know were accepted and loved are now thrown on the floor.

-Maybe his/her tastes have developed and s/he is more sensitive to subtle flavours… and s/he doesn’t like the new taste.
+Maybe his/her tastes have developed and they are more sensitive to subtle flavours and don’t like the new taste.

 Yes, there is hope that your picky eater will open up to new tastes and foods.

 Here are some tricks you can try at home to help your toddler overcome their reluctance for some foods.

 Aversions often arise with foods like vegetables, fruits and protein sources.

 Getting a child who refuses to eat, to try new foods is super stressful for parents.
 Luckily our Top 10 list of tips for handling picky eaters targets these foods.